pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 ---
-title: Use TiDB Clinic
+title: Use PingCAP Clinic
-summary: Learn how to use the TiDB Clinic Diagnostic Service to troubleshoot cluster problems remotely and perform a quick check of the cluster status on a cluster deployed using TiUP.
+summary: Learn how to use the PingCAP Clinic Diagnostic Service to troubleshoot cluster problems remotely and perform a quick check of the cluster status on a cluster deployed using TiUP.
 ---

-# Use TiDB Clinic
+# Use PingCAP Clinic

-For TiDB clusters and DM clusters deployed using TiUP, you can use TiDB Clinic Diagnostic Service (TiDB Clinic) to troubleshoot cluster problems remotely and perform a quick check on a cluster status locally using a Clinic diagnostic tool Diag (Diag) and a Clinic Server cloud service (Clinic Server).
+For TiDB clusters and DM clusters deployed using TiUP, you can use PingCAP Clinic Diagnostic Service (PingCAP Clinic) to troubleshoot cluster problems remotely and perform a quick check on a cluster status locally using a Clinic diagnostic tool Diag (Diag) and a Clinic Server cloud service (Clinic Server).

-TiDB Clinic is currently in the Beta testing stage.
+PingCAP Clinic is currently in the Beta testing stage.

 > **Note:**
 >
-> TiDB Clinic temporarily **does not support** collecting data from the clusters deployed using TiDB Ansible.
+> PingCAP Clinic temporarily **does not support** collecting data from the clusters deployed using TiDB Ansible.

 ## User scenarios